 In DC mode, 30 percent of the heat goes to the electrode and 70 percent to the work (see Fig. 3).
-But because AC mode alternates the current between the work and the tungsten, more heat is directed at the electrode.
-This additional heat causes rare earth tungsten to crack and split, which results in arc wander and a greater risk of tungsten inclusions as the smaller molten nodules are more prone to dropping into the weld puddle.
+But because AC mode alternates the current between the work and the tungsten, it directs more heat at the electrode.
+This additional heat causes rare earth tungsten to crack and split, resulting in arc wander.
+The risk of tungsten inclusions also increases — smaller molten nodules are more prone to dropping into the weld puddle.

 Fig. 3: Approximate heat input by polarity

-While pure tungsten traditionally holds up to heat better because it rounds off instead of forming small nodules, it’s not the perfect answer for AC TIG welding any more.
-The characteristics of pure tungsten combined with AC mode welding results in the tungsten balling up, which produces a wider arc cone and possible arc wandering.
-When the pure tungsten ball becomes larger than the outside diameter of the tungsten, it can get so hot that the tungsten splits or drops off and contaminates the weld puddle.
+While pure tungsten traditionally holds up to heat better because it rounds off instead of forming small nodules, it’s not ideal for AC TIG welding.
+Pure tungsten combined with AC mode welding results in the tungsten balling up.
+This produces a wider arc cone and possible arc wandering.
+When the pure tungsten ball becomes larger than the outside diameter of the tungsten, it can get so hot that the tungsten splits and contaminates the weld puddle.

 Rare earth tungsten maintains a point and doesn’t ball up like pure tungsten does.
-Additionally, technologies such as increased balance control and output frequency take more heat off of the tungsten to minimize the nodules, making rare earth tungsten a better option for AC TIG welding.
+Additionally, technologies such as increased balance control and output frequency reduce heat.
+This minimizes the nodules, making rare earth tungsten a better option for AC TIG welding.
 With less heat focused on the tungsten, it minimizes nodules and maintains a pointed electrode.

 A pointed electrode provides a narrower, more focused arc than rounded pure tungsten.
-This allows welders to enhance arc control and direct the heat more precisely at the weld joint to help minimize distortion and maintain a consistent bead width.
-An important side note: A truncated point, rather than a needle point, is recommended to help sustain the heat generated in the welding arc to reduce the possibility of tungsten contamination (see Fig. 4).
+This allows welders to enhance arc control and direct the heat more precisely at the weld joint, minimizing distortion and maintaining a consistent bead width.
+An important side note: best practices recommend a truncated point, rather than a needle point, to help sustain the heat generated in the welding arc to reduce the possibility of tungsten contamination (see Fig. 4).

 Fig. 4: Proper tungsten preparation — pointed (left), truncated (middle, recommended) and balled (right).

 Some weld procedures may still require pure tungsten.
 In these cases, inverter-based TIG welders with extended balance control and AC frequency adjustment can focus heat into the weld and off of the electrode.
-However, be aware that the arc will perform more like a conventional squarewave and operators won’t get the full benefits of TIG inverter technology.
+However, the arc will perform more like a conventional squarewave, and operators won’t get the full benefits of TIG inverter technology.

 Choosing a rare earth tungsten

-In selecting rare earth tungsten for TIG welding, the recommended options are 2 percent ceriated, 2 percent lanthanated or 1.5 percent lanthanated.
+In selecting rare earth tungsten, the recommended options are 2 percent ceriated, 2 percent lanthanated or 1.5 percent lanthanated.
 Ceriated and lanthanated tungstens hold up better for AC TIG applications than 2 percent thoriated tungsten.

-While thoriated tungsten remains the most common electrode used in DC TIG applications, because of concerns about radiation most industry experts strongly recommend using ceriated or lanthanated electrodes for both AC and DC TIG welding.
+Thoriated tungsten remains the most common electrode used in DC TIG applications.
+However, because of concerns about radiation, industry experts strongly recommend using ceriated or lanthanated electrodes for TIG welding.
 They provide superior performance without any concerns about radiation.
-Tests have shown that ceriated and lanthanated electrodes are equal to — or even surpass — thoriated electrodes in terms of welding properties.
-Both ceriated and lanthanated electrodes can be used universally for almost every welding task.
+Tests show that ceriated and lanthanated electrodes are equal to — or even surpass — thoriated electrodes in terms of welding properties.
+You can use both ceriated and lanthanated electrodes universally for almost every welding task.

 Of course, not all electrodes are created equal.
 Be sure to choose a quality electrode with uniform oxide distribution in the tungsten matrix.
 This has a positive effect on welding properties such as arc stability, ignition behavior, consumption rate and service lifetime.

 Differences exist even within the rare earth tungstens.
-As a result of the deformation process during the manufacture of electrodes, the oxides have been elongated and appear in the structure as linear phases.
+As a result of the deformation process during electrode manufacturing, the oxides are elongated and appear in the structure as linear phases.
 The oxides of a ceriated electrode are finer and more uniformly distributed than those of a thoriated electrode.
-Manufacturers have instituted quality assurance checks that test a number of factors, including chemical content, grain size, density, diameter, hardness, length and straightness.
+Quality assurance checks test a number of factors, including chemical content, grain size, density, diameter, hardness, length and straightness.

-Another advantage of selecting rare earth tungsten in combination with advanced squarewave technology is the ability to use smaller tungstens, which deliver greater control with a more focused arc (see Fig. 5).
+The combination of rare earth tungstens with advanced squarewave technology allows for the use of smaller tungstens.
+This delivers greater control with a more focused arc (see Fig. 5).